 General.
-If you own a note, other than a note with a term of one year or less, it will be treated as a discount note issued at an original issue discount, if the note's stated redemption price at maturity exceeds its issue price by more than a de minimis amount.
-Generally, a note's issue price will be the first price at which a substantial amount of notes included in the issue of which the note is a part are sold to persons other than bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents, or wholesalers.
+If you own a note, other than a short-term note with a term of one year or less, it would be treated as a discount note issued at an original issue discount if the amount by which the note's stated redemption price at maturity exceeds its issue price is more than a de minimis amount.
+Generally, a note's issue price will be the first price at which a substantial amount of notes included in the issue of which the note is a part is sold to persons other than bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents, or wholesalers.
 A note's stated redemption price at maturity is the total of all payments provided by the note that are not payments of qualified stated interest.
-Generally, an interest payment on a note is qualified stated interest if it is part of a series of stated interest payments on a note that are unconditionally payable at least annually at a single fixed rate (with certain exceptions for lower rates paid during some periods) applied to the outstanding principal amount of the note.
-There are special rules for variable rate notes that are discussed under "- Variable Rate Notes" below.
+Generally, an interest payment on a note is qualified stated interest if it is one of a series of stated interest payments on a note that are unconditionally payable at least annually at a single fixed rate, with certain exceptions for lower rates paid during some periods, applied to the outstanding principal amount of the note.
+There are special rules for variable rate notes that are discussed under "-Variable Rate Notes" below.

-Your note will have de minimis original issue discount and will not be a discount note, if the amount by which its stated redemption price at maturity exceeds its issue price is less than 1/4 of 1 percent of its stated redemption price at maturity multiplied by the number of complete years to its maturity.
-If your note has de minimis original issue discount, you must include the de minimis original issue discount in income as stated principal payments are made on the note, unless you make the election described below under "- Election to Treat All Interest as Original Issue Discount."
+In general, your note is not a discount note, if the amount by which its stated redemption price at maturity exceeds its issue price is less than the de minimis amount of 1⁄4 of 1 percent of its stated redemption price at maturity multiplied by the number of complete years to its maturity.
+Your note would have de minimis original issue discount if the amount of the excess is less than the de minimis amount.
+If your note has de minimis original issue discount, you would include the de minimis amount in income as stated principal payments are made on the note, unless you make the election described below under "-Election to Treat All Interest as Original Issue Discount."
 You can determine the includible amount with respect to each such payment by multiplying the total amount of your note's de minimis original issue discount by a fraction equal to: